Jcing95/JcingTwoDEdit/Readme.md

 This is a Project i started in 2015 while studying Informatics.
 The Goal is a Two Dimensional Game Editor that is easy to use and quite perfomant whilst not using any native Libraries.
-It simply does not use any native Libraries because I was not capable of using LWJGL that time.
+It simply does not use them because I was not capable of using LWJGL that time.
+Maybe I will update this Project someday to use LWJGL.

 At this Moment this Project is paused, because I'm working on a 3D Game Engine _with **LWJGL**_.